Fancy Bear: 2019 think tank attacks

 In February 2019, Microsoft announced that it had detected spear-phishing attacks from APT28, aimed at employees of the German Marshall Fund, Aspen Institute Germany, and the German Council on Foreign Relations.
 Hackers from the group purportedly sent phishing e-mails to 104 email addresses across Europe in an attempt to gain access to employer credentials and infect sites with malware.

 2019 strategic Czech institution

 In 2020, the Czech National Cyber and Information Security Agency reported a cyber-espionage incident in an unnamed strategic institution, possibly the Ministry of Foreign Affairs, most likely carried out by Fancy Bear.

 2020 Norwegian Parliament attack

 In August 2020 the Norwegian Storting reported a "significant cyber attack" on their e-mail system.
 In September 2020, Norway's foreign minister, Ine Marie Eriksen Søreide, accused Russia of the attack.
 Norwegian Police Security Service concluded in December 2020 that "The analyses show that it is likely that the operation was carried out by the cyber actor referred to in open sources as APT28 and Fancy Bear," and that "sensitive content has been extracted from some of the affected email accounts.".

+2026 NATO and Europe attack

+In April 2026 it was reported that the Russian cyber group held an espionage campaign targeting Ukrainian official and NATO members in the Balkan and Greece.
+According to reports the campaign was detected by cybersecurity researchers at Ctrl-Alt-Intel.
+It is said that 27 email accounts belonging to the Hellenic National Defense General Staff (HNDGS) were compromised, In Ukraine, more than 170 prosecutor and investigator accounts have been hacked.
+In Romania dozens of Air Force email accounts, including some tied to NATO bases, were hacked.